About the eMC

 - electronic Medicines Compendium (eMC) An up to date and easily accessible source of information about medicines licensed in the UK.

 - X-PIL We work with the Royal National Institute of Blind People (RNIB) to make Patient Information Leaflets (known as PILs, Package Leaflets or PLs) available for blind and partially sighted people.
-The X-PIL website has large print and screen reader-friendly PILs and the RNIB provide Braille and audio versions.
+Where available, X-PILs can be viewed on the eMC and the RNIB can provide Braille and audio versions.

 Datapharm was formed in 1977 and is an independent, not for profit company.